What’s New in Hobart & Tasmania: Food, Culture & New Openings in 2025

 Hobart’s dining scene is a whole lot tastier with the arrival of Ranita Ramen, a charming nine-seat ramen bar that’s already causing a stir.
 Located on Liverpool Street, this intimate spot, led by the talented couple Zoe Erskine and Javier Garcia Tornel, serves up homemade noodles and velvety broths crafted with locally sourced ingredients.

-Each bowl is a delicious reflection of the couple’s culinary journey—from Melbourne to Madrid, and a passion ignited in Japan.
-The seasonal menu features dishes like fish shio ramen: a delicate fish broth with chicken chashu, meatballs, ajitama egg, and emmer wheat noodles—light yet rich, complex yet comforting.
+Each bowl is a delicious reflection of the couple’s culinary journey — from Melbourne to Madrid, and a passion ignited in Japan.
+The seasonal menu features dishes like fish shio ramen: a delicate fish broth with chicken chashu, meatballs, ajitama egg, and emmer wheat noodles — light yet rich, complex yet comforting.
 Don’t miss the chance to experience this extraordinary ramen bar in 2025.

 206 Liverpool Street, Hobart

-With so much on the horizon, 2025 is set to be a year of indulgence, exploration, and connection in Hobart.
+With so much on the horizon, 2025 is a year of indulgence, exploration, and connection in Hobart.
 From innovative dining concepts to cultural experiences that celebrate Tasmania’s unique character, there’s never been a better time to dive into all this beautiful region has to offer.
 For an extra dose of Tasmania’s vibrant energy, explore our guide to the best art galleries in Hobart and discover what’s happening this month in the city and beyond.